AdguardTeam/AdGuardVPNExtension/README.md

 AdGuard VPN serves to protect your online privacy, encrypt your connection, hide your IP address and websites you visit from anyone (including your Internet provider) and to ensure anonymous browsing on the web.
 Cutting edge technologies and multiple customization options will help conceal your location and unblock geographically restricted websites or other content.

-To get more information and to download AdGuard VPN for Android, visit our website [https://adguard-vpn.com/](https://adguard-vpn.com/).
+To get more information and to download AdGuard VPN visit our website [https://adguard-vpn.com/](https://adguard-vpn.com/).

 <a id="feedback"></a>